 Deciding Official Determination

-The Respondent(s) has the right to appeal in writing, within fourteen (14) calendar days of receipt of the final determination by the Deciding Official.
+The Respondent(s) has the right to appeal in writing a finding of research misconduct, within fourteen (14) calendar days of receipt of the final determination by the Deciding Official.
 The appeal must be delivered to the Deciding Official and to the Vice President for Research and Innovation.
 If the Respondent(s) elects to appeal the determination, the Vice President for Research and Innovation will consider whether the final determination and the sanctions imposed are supported by facts referenced in the Investigation Committee's report.

 The Vice President for Research and Innovation may request clarification or additional information and will inform the Provost of any decisions affecting faculty status.
 Unless there are extenuating circumstances, the entire appeals process must be completed within thirty (30) calendar days of receipt of the final determination.